Understanding Your Pay Statement

-Rate: Your hourly rate of pay for the type of pay shown.
+Rate: Your hourly rate of pay (this column appears only for employees paid hourly).

 Hours: For those who are paid hourly, this column shows the number of hours you are being paid for during this pay period.
 It is blank for salaried employees.

 Earnings: The gross amount you have been paid this pay period, for the type of pay shown under Description.